-If you shake any open window application fast, in Windows 8 or Windows 7, it minimizes all other windows, leaving this one open.
+If you shake any open window application fast, in Windows 10, it minimizes all other windows, leaving this one open.
 Shake the window again, and all the closed windows will open up again.
 This is Aero Shake.
 In Windows 10 this feature is disabled by default and also referred to as Shake To Minimize.
 But then, as life is all about having options, if you don’t like or use this feature, you can easily disable Aero Shake.

 Disable or Enable Aero Shake